 "We even have waterfalls and a 'living wall,' a 12 feet by 12 feet wall that is completely filled with plants," says Thompson.
 Living plants, including orchids, in the store are part of the Langes' "sister" store, Homescapes Home & Garden in the Barnyard.

-"We have carried orchids since we opened our first
+"We have carried orchids since we opened our first store," explains Thompson.

 "We're not just a furniture store," Thompson continues.
 "We sell accessories, soaps, candles, artwork, cards - even women's scarves."
 Homescapes Carmel's large interior allows for many different groupings of furniture - an inviting table with chairs set for dinner, a large teak Indonesian or

 Paintings and sculpture by local artists, large "water jars" by local artist John Chappell and artisan Susan McCurtney's table-top water fountains bubble throughout Homescapes Carmel, providing a peaceful, almost spa-like atmosphere to the store.